Anglesey – Active Island

 Plas Arthur Leisure Centre Penrallt, Llangefni, Anglesey, LL77 7QX.
 Tel: 01248 722966 / 752040

 Gecko Surf offers you the chance to enjoy the beautiful beaches of Rhosneigr and to develop your skills in Surfing, Stand Up Paddle Boarding (SUP) or both!
-They offer hire, instruction and sales of surfboards and Stand Up Paddle boards.
+They offer hire, instruction and sales of surfboards and stand up paddle boards (SUPs).
 Excellent instructors – suitable for all abilities and age groups.

 Explore the rugged Anglesey coastline or enjoy the solitude of floating on a tranquil lake in Snowdonia.
 Absolute beginners to those in the know.
 One on one tuition or groups – all are catered for by Sian, who has a wealth of experience and makes a day of tuition perfect with her friendly and professional manner.